As a Network Engineer, your primary goal is to make sure that your

 This command is very useful in identifying potential link bottlenecks throughout the transmission path.
 Here is a sample output of the TRACEROUTE command:

-The first line of the show interface command is the most important one.
-The first parameter refers to the physical layer, therefore
+The first line of the show interface command is the most important

 in this case FastEthernet 0 is up and operating.
 The second part of the line refers to the Data Link Layer; therefore here line protocol is up means that we have layer 2 connectivity as well.
 There are four possible outputs that you may come across: